Raziz1/Arduino_Weatherstation/README.md

 * Upload the code
 * Once the code is uploaded **Switch the Tx and Rx cables.** This will allow the Arduino board to receive and transmit data to the TFT display
 * Once you are finished all the above steps **Switch the GPIO pin on the Esp8266 to 3.3v.** This ensures that it boots up into a none flash mode and reads the code in its flash memory.

+## Notes 📝
+* This project is still being completed...
+* This display does not support the degrees symbol
+* If you decide to change the BMP images familiarize yourself with the libraries documentaiton on Bitmaps because it is a little complicated.
+* The sketch became too large for an Arduino Uno R3 so I have upgraded to an Arduino Mega.